 Do you have questions about earning a degree from Ashford University?
 This FAQ provides answers to your most commonly asked questions about attending an online university, paying tuition, financial aid, online degree programs, accreditation, and more.
-If you don't see the answer to your question here, simply click to chat with an admissions counselor.
+If you don't see the answer to your question here, simply click to chat with an Enrollment Services Advisor.

 - What are the online degree requirements to graduate?